RaceoOnLife/RaceOnLife_FriendlySDK/README.md

 For more information, visit our [official website](https://raceonlife.com/) or check out our [whitepaper](https://raceonlife.gitbook.io/raceonlife/).

+Here’s a more concise version of your README:

+---

+# Solana Program

+## Overview

+Our program enables two players to place a bet, with funds held in escrow until the winner is determined.
+The winner receives 90% of the total bet amount, and 10% is allocated as commission, as it was mentioned in our Buisness model.

+**Note:** Deployed on **Sonic Devnet** (We faced some probelms with deployment on Sonic Testnet).

+## Key Functions

+### 1. Place Bet
+- **Players:** Two players place an equal bet.
+- **Escrow:** Funds are transferred to escrow from both players.

+### 2. Settle Bet
+- **Winner:** Player 1 (default) receives 90% of the bet.
+- **Commission:** 10% goes to the commission account.

+## Program ID

+- **Deployed on Sonic Devnet:** `4yTRVbWqfvr8TGLpFhGof33aJ9LKaFMWDo5upjJnMB4m`

+---

+This version should be clearer and more to the point!

 ## License

 This project is licensed under a proprietary license - see the [LICENSE.md](LICENSE.md) file for details.